futuredapp/Engineering-Handbook/docs/teams/fullstack/appendices/00_glossary.md

 **JWT (JSON Web Token)**
 A compact, URL-safe token format used for securely transmitting information between parties, commonly used for authentication and authorization.

+**LLM (Large Language Model)**
+An AI model trained on large amounts of text data, capable of generating and understanding natural language.
+Used in development tools like GitHub Copilot, Claude, and ChatGPT.

 **Load Balancer**
 A system that distributes incoming network traffic across multiple servers to ensure reliability and scalability.

 **Middleware**
 Software that acts as a bridge between different systems or layers, commonly used in web frameworks to process requests and responses.

+**Monorepo**
+A software development strategy where code for multiple projects or packages is stored in a single repository, enabling shared tooling and easier cross-project changes.

 **NoSQL**
 A category of database systems that store and retrieve data in formats other than relational tables, such as key-value, document, columnar, or graph formats.
 Popular NoSQL databases include MongoDB, Cassandra, and Redis.

+**OpenAPI (Swagger)**
+A specification for describing RESTful APIs in a machine-readable format, enabling automatic documentation generation, client SDK generation, and API testing.

 **ORM (Object-Relational Mapping)**
 A programming technique for converting data between incompatible type systems in object-oriented programming languages.
 It allows developers to interact with a database using objects instead of SQL queries.